bdqnghi/bdqnghi.github.io/index.md

 ## Research Interests

-My research in **AI for Software Development** (AI4Code, AI4Software) focuses on creating intelligent tools to help developers with real-world software engineering tasks.
-My work focuses on developing algorithms to train and fine-tune Large Language Models for code (**CodeLLMs**).
-In addition, I investigate the integration of CodeLLMs with **multi-agent systems** and traditional **program analysis** methods.
-This novel approach aims to create coding assistants that integrate seamlessly into the software development lifecycle, improving the overall developer experience.
+I am deeply passionate about the future of **AI for Software Development** (AI4Code, AI4Software) because I see software engineering as a crucial skill in our evolving economy and a key to achieving human-level artificial intelligence.
+Software influences nearly every modern device, and my goal is to create tools and conduct research that assist developers with real-world software engineering tasks.
+My work involves developing algorithms to train and fine-tune Large Language Models for code (CodeLLMs).
+Additionally, I explore the integration of CodeLLMs with **multi-agent** systems and traditional program analysis techniques.
+This innovative approach aims to create coding assistants that seamlessly integrate into the **software development lifecycle**, enhancing the developer experience.
+.
 In summary, my research is structured around 4 pillars:

 - **Foundation**: Developing large language models tailored for coding (CodeLLMs) to set the groundwork for further enhancements.
 - **Optimization**: Refining CodeLLMs to address challenges like hallucinations and security issues, enhancing trustworthiness, and establishing benchmarking standards.